ordersage/paper-artifact/README.md

 * Instantiate the profile
 * Log in to the "controller" node via ssh
 * Clone the OrderSage profile via `git clone https://github.com/ordersage/ordersage`
+* Prepare any experiment-specific software as necessary:
+  * for the `memcached` experiments, run `ssh -i /local/id_rsa ordersage@worker git clone https://gitlab.flux.utah.edu/gtw/memcached_testapp`
 * `cd` into the OrderSage directory (`cd ordersage`)
-* Copy the configuration file for the experiment you will run (XXX describe)
+* Copy the configuration file for the experiment you will run:
+  * for the `memcached` experiments, you can `wget https://gitlab.flux.utah.edu/gtw/memcached_testapp/-/raw/main/config.py`
-* Run the experiment (XXX describe): **Important: this step can take more than 24 hours, depending on the experiment**
+* Run the experiment (`python controller.py`): **Important: this step can take more than 24 hours, depending on the experiment**
 * Interpret the results in `XXX/` as described in the "checking against our data" section of this document
 * Terminate your CloudLab experiment